 This emission unit is an 83.5 MMBTU/hr natural gas-fired auxiliary boiler used as a backup for snowmelt and district heating when the CTG/HRSG units are offline.
-The boiler is equipped with dry low NOx burners (DLNB)

-and flue gas recirculation (FGR).
+The boiler is equipped with dry low NOx burners (DLNB) and flue gas recirculation (FGR).
 This boiler is subject to 40 CFR Part 60 Subpart Dc.
-The required notification of Commencement was received on February 16, 2018 and the Notification of Start-up received on November 28, 2016.
-This unit was not in operation at the time of the inspection, however, as previously mentioned this unit will run during the scheduled outage at the end of January 2020.
+The required notification of Commencement was received on February 16, 2016 and the Notification of Start-up received on November 28, 2016.
+This unit was not in operation at the time of the inspection.

-HEP is properly tracking the fuel usage and used 0.479 MMSCF during the month of December 2019.
-HEP has submitted a Malfunction Abatement Plan (MAP), and is following it, including documenting the maintenance conducted on the unit.
+HEP is properly tracking the fuel usage and used 0.004 MMSCF of natural gas during December 2022.
+HEP has submitted a Malfunction Abatement Plan (MAP) and is following it.

 The auxiliary boiler has several emission limits that are verifiable through stack testing.
-NOx is limited to 0.05 lb./MMBTU, CO is limited to 0.077 lb./MMBTU, PM is limited to 0.0018 lb./MMBTU, PM{10} is limited to 0.007 lb./MMBTU, PM is limited to 0.008 lb./MMBTU.
-PM10 is limited to 0.007 lb./MMBTU, and VOC is limited to 0.008 lb./MMBTU.
-Stack testing was conducted on 2017, and the results indicated compliance with these limits.
+NOx is limited to 0.05 lb./MMBTU, CO is limited to 0.077 lb./MMBTU, PM is limited to 0.0018 lb./MMBTU, PM10 is limited to 0.007 lb./MMBTU, PM{2.5} is limited to 0.007 lb./MMBTU, and VOC is limited to 0.008 lb./MMBTU.
+Stack testing was most recently conducted in March of 2022.
+Results of the stack test indicated compliance with the emission limits.

 GHGs as CO2e is limited to 43,283 tons per year (tpy), based on a 12-month rolling time period.
-As of December 2019, the 12-month rolling CO2e emissions were 459 tpy.
+As of December 2022, the 12-month rolling CO2e emissions were 819 tpy.
 The GHG emissions are calculated appropriately, in a manner approved by the AQD.